robert-hh/SSD1963-TFT-Library-for-PyBoard-and-RP2040/README.md

       The font used must be created e.g. using the GLCD tool and then convert it using the cfonts_to_packed_py.py script of Peter Hinch, adapted to the needs of this library.
+      gap is an additional space left between the printed characters.
+This space will not filled by the text background

+getTextStyle()
+    # Return a tuple of font, transparency abd gap

 printString(s [, buffer])
     # print the string s at the location set by setTextPos() in the style